next-theme/theme-next-docs/source/docs/getting-started/configuration.md

 At present, NexT encourages users to use the Alternate Theme Config.
 It's a feature of Hexo and the documentation is here: [Hexo Configuration](https://hexo.io/docs/configuration.html).

+This tutorial shows you how to configure NexT using Alternate Theme Config.
 Please choose only one of the following solutions and resume next steps.

 ### `_config.[name].yml`